Back to Blog

 5. Enable two-factor authentication on all money transfer accounts.
 Use an authenticator app rather than SMS whenever possible to protect against SIM swap attacks.

 6. Use unique, strong passwords for transfer accounts.
 Never reuse a password from another service.
-Consider a password manager to generate and store complex credentials.

 8. Verify recipient details meticulously before confirming.
 Check every character of the IBAN, SWIFT/BIC code, and beneficiary name.
-A single digit error can misdirect your funds.

 9. Start with a small test transfer for new recipients or providers.
-Confirm that a small amount arrives correctly before sending larger sums.
+Confirm a small amount arrives correctly before sending larger sums.

-Red Flags and Warning Signs of Money Transfer Scams
+Red Flags and Warning Signs

 • Unsolicited contact from someone you do not know requesting money for any reason.